vojay-dev/airflow-dynamic-task-mapping/README.md

 # Dynamic Task Mapping Demo

-This project showcases how to use dynamic task mapping in Apache Airflow.
+This project showcases how to use Dynamic Task Mapping in Apache Airflow.

 For details, please read my article: [Stop Creating Multiple Airflow DAGs for Reloads and Parallel Processing](https://vojay.de/2024/11/22/airflow-dynamic/)